 There is no one right way to spend a gap year, it’s totally up to you!
 Some students want to earn a bit of money on an internship or work experience, others wish to discover new cultures and do volunteer work on a gap year program abroad.

-1. You will perform better in college
+1. You'll perform better in college

-2. You can avoid an academic burnout
+2. Preventing an academic burnout

-3. You will make new friends
+3. You'll make new friends!

 And this is just the tip of the iceberg.
 There are so many benefits of taking a gap year that we decided to write an entire article about them!